nocapstakepool/cardano-node/README.md

 <Y to save changes>
 <ENTER to save changes>
 ```

+---

+## Part 4 - Create an AMI copy and deploy to AWS for Produce Nodes

+---

+## Part 5 - Start the Relay Node

-- Go to the cnode/scripts directory and run the cnode.sh script to sync the node to the blockchain!
+- Go to the cnode/scripts directory and run the cnode.sh or deploy-as-systemd.sh script to sync the node to the blockchain!
 We will be using tmux to split the windows so we have more screen estate!
 ```
 cd $CNODE_HOME/scripts
 ```
+##$ cnode.sh route
 ```
 tmux
 ./cnode.sh